 To request a different size or replacement bin, complete the online form or telephone: 020 8825 6000.

-The Council has announced that fortnightly general rubbish collections will be phased in from Easter 2017 although recycling and food collections will continue to be made weekly.
+The Council introduced fortnightly general rubbish collections from Easter 2017 although recycling and food collections continue to be made weekly.

-This will involve the provision of new recycling and food containers for all households and the possibility of a larger 240 litre general rubbish wheelie bin being provided where householders are unable to manage with the 140 litre size.
+This involved the provision of new recycling and food containers for all households and the possibility of a larger 240 litre general rubbish wheelie bin being provided where householders are unable to manage with the 140 litre size.

 Wheelie bins: reducing the visual impact